simple-crypto/simple-website/simple_crypto/content/activities/scale.md

 * Maximum number of participants: 20 (registration on a first-come, first-served basis).
 * Registration dates: open now!
 * Fees:
-    - For bronze and higher-level sponsors: 2 free tickets and 2000 EUR per additional attendee.
+    - For bronze and higher-level members: 2 free tickets and 2000 EUR per additional attendee.
-    - For non-sponsor attendees: 3500 EUR per attendee.
+    - For non-member attendees: 3500 EUR per attendee.
     - For students without company affiliation: 400 EUR (registrations for students open on August 1st).

     (Fees includes access to the training and training materials, lunch and coffee breaks.
-For Belgian-located sponsors and attendees, we additionally charge the VAT.)
+For Belgian-located members and attendees, we additionally charge the VAT.)
 * Contact for registration and information: [info@simple-crypto.dev](mailto:info@simple-crypto.dev).

 **Future events:**
-Let us know if you are interested in attending future SCALE events, also consider [joining us as sponsor](/sponsors) to discuss topic priorities.
+Let us know if you are interested in attending future SCALE events, also consider [joining us as member](/members) to discuss topic priorities.

 **Past events:**
 - SCALE-I, June 02-04, 2025 (Martin's Louvain-la-Neuve).